AriFordsham/GHCWiki/darcs-evaluation.md

 - Uncertain future: no critical mass of hackers/maintainers.
 The technical basis is not well enough understood by enough people.

+Reason for elimination: persistent performance and algorithmic problems, see above.

 ## Dependencies on darcs